wheremyfoodat/felix86/docs/how-to-use.md

 # How to use

 :warning: felix86 is early in development.
-It does not run games at the moment :warning:
+It can run some simple games. :warning:

 ## Required architecture
-You need either an emulator like QEMU or a board with `rv64gvb`.
+You need a RISC-V board with `rv64gvb` extensions.

 Furthermore, **you need a recent version of Linux like `6.11`**, so that there is vector extension support in signal handlers.
+If you don't have a recent version of Linux, things may go wrong.

 Any extra extensions might be utilized, but `G` and `V` are mandatory.
 `B` is currently mandatory.
 Eventually it won't be, but currently it is.